qpb96/TDT4242Beelance/README.md

 .gitlab-ci.yml - gitlab ci
 Procfile - heroku kjører serveren

-- **beelance/** django project folder containing the projects modules
+- **beelance/** django project folder containing the project modules
   - **core/** contains all the project templates
     - **index.html** One of the project templates that uses a template language to insert if, loops and variables into html.
   - **home/** user profile - overview over user projects